Marlies Bänziger: Mandatory work

 From 1997 to 2009 she was elected as a councillor (Bezirksrätin) of the district of Winterthur.
-Among the parliament commissions, Bänziger was member of the finance committee of the Swiss upper and lower parliament houses, and a member of the Swiss EFTA delegation.
+Among the parliament commissions, Bänziger was a member of the finance committee of the Swiss upper and lower parliament houses, and a member of the Swiss EFTA delegation.
 As constitutional councilor, in 2000 Bänziger became actively involved in the drafting of the new constitution of the Canton of Zürich, which was approved by the voters in 2005.
 In November 2008 Bänziger was elected president of the Swiss air emissions association (SSF), and in September 2009 she became president of Fussverkehr Schweiz, a pedestrian organisation.

 Personal life

-Born in Winterthur, Marlies Bänziger raised in Oberembrach and in Winterthur; she has the citizenship (Heimatort) of Heiden AR and Schüpfen by marriage.
-Bänziger acquired Maturität and the patent as primary school teacher (Primarlehrer) at the Gymnasium in Winterthur, and worked for a short time as flight attendant.
+Born in Winterthur, Marlies Bänziger was raised in Oberembrach and in Winterthur; she has the citizenship (Heimatort) of Heiden AR and Schüpfen by marriage.
+Bänziger acquired Maturität and the patent as a primary school teacher (Primarlehrer) at the Gymnasium in Winterthur, and worked for a short time as a flight attendant.
 She's a single mother of a daughter and a son.